UofUEpiBio/PHS-7045-egga/README.md

     > pregnancy. …Research is needed to assess whether, in what
     > populations, and in what use cases the DPP would be
     > cost-effective.
 METHODS: We augmented a …

-3.  **Moving forward through the in silico modeling of multiple
-    sclerosis: Treatment layer implementation and validation.**

-    Maleki A, Crispino E, Italia SA, Di Salvatore V, Chiacchio MA, Sips F, Bursi R, Russo G, Maimone D, Pappalardo F.

-    Comput Struct Biotechnol J. 2023 May 20;21:3081-3090. doi:
-    10.1016/j.csbj.2023.05.020. eCollection 2023.

-    > Since the relapsing-remitting form is the most prevalent,
-    > relapse-reducing therapies are a primary choice for specialists.
-    > Universal Immune System Simulator is an agent-based model that
-    > simulates the human immune system dynamics under physiological
-    > conditions …

-4.  **Life Cycle Air Pollution, Greenhouse Gas, and Traffic Externality Benefits and Costs of Electrifying Uber and Lyft.**

-    Mohan A, Bruchon M, Michalek J, Vaishnav P.

-    Environ Sci Technol.
-2023 Jun 1. doi: 10.1021/acs.est.2c07030.
-    Online ahead of print.

-    > Transportation network companies (TNCs), such as Uber and Lyft,
-    > have pledged to fully electrify their ridesourcing vehicle fleets
-    > by 2030 in the United States.
-In this paper, we introduce AgentX,
-    > a novel agent-based model built in Julia for simulating ridesou …

-5.  **A Gold Nanocage Probe Targeting Survivin for the Diagnosis of Pancreatic Cancer.**

-    Song L, Ren S, Yue Y, Tian Y, Wang Z.

-    Pharmaceutics.
-2023 May 19;15(5):1547. doi:
-    10.3390/pharmaceutics15051547.

-    > In this paper, Au nanocages (AuNCs) loaded with the MRI contrast
-    > agent gadolinium (Gd) and capped with the tumor-targeting gene
-    > survivin (Sur-AuNCGd-Cy7 nanoprobes) were designed and applied as
-    > a targeted imaging agent for pancreatic cancer. …This
-    > characteristic i …

-6.  **COVID-19 epidemic modelling for policy decision support in Victoria, Australia 2020-2021.**

-    Scott N, Abeysuriya RG, Delport D, Sacks-Davis R, Nolan J, West D, Sutton B, Wallace EM, Hellard M.

-    BMC Public Health.
-2023 May 27;23(1):988. doi:
-    10.1186/s12889-023-15936-w.

-    > METHODS: An agent-based model, Covasim, was used to simulate the
-    > impact of policy interventions on COVID-19 outbreaks and epidemic
-    > waves. …Model scenarios were co-designed with government, to fill
-    > evidence gaps prior to key decisions. …

-7.  **Can Social Norms Explain Long-Term Trends in Alcohol Use?
-Insights from Inverse Generative Social Science.**

-    Vu TM, Buckley C, Duro JA, Brennan A, Epstein JM, Purshouse RC.

-    J Artif Soc Soc Simul.
-2023;26(2):4. doi: 10.18564/jasss.5077.
-Epub 2023 Mar 31.

-    > Social psychological theory posits entities and mechanisms that
-    > attempt to explain observable differences in behavior.
-For
-    > example, dual process theory suggests that an agent’s behavior is
-    > influenced by intentional (arising from reasoning involving
-    > attitudes and per …

-8.  **Inverse Generative Social Science: Backward to the Future.**

-    Epstein JM.

-    J Artif Soc Soc Simul.
-2023;26(2):9. doi: 10.18564/jasss.5083.
-Epub 2023 Mar 31.

-    > The agent-based model is the principal scientific instrument of
-    > generative social science. …Part 3 discusses how to do it
-    > concretely, previewing the five iGSS applications that follow.
-    > Part 4 discusses several foundational issues for agent-based …

-9.  **Optimal evaluation of re-opening policies for COVID-19 through the use of metaheuristic schemes.**

-    Cuevas E, Rodríguez A, Perez M, Murillo-Olmos J, Morales-Castañeda B, Alejo-Reyes A, Sarkar R.

-    Appl Math Model.
-2023 Sep;121:506-523. doi:
-    10.1016/j.apm.2023.05.012.
-Epub 2023 May 11.

-    > In contrast to other modeling approaches, agent-based schemes
-    > represent a computational paradigm used to characterize the
-    > person-to-person interactions of individuals inside a system,
-    > providing accurate simulation results. …In this paper, the
-    > metaheuristic …

-10. **Pressure-dependent growth controls 3D architecture of Pseudomonas putida microcolonies.**

-    Kim J, de Lorenzo V, Goñi-Moreno Á.

-    Environ Microbiol Rep. 2023 May 25. doi: 10.1111/1758-2229.13182.
-    Online ahead of print.

-    > This feature was characterized experimentally in the soil
-    > bacterium Pseudomonas putida.
-Using an agent-based model we
-    > recreated the growth of microcolonies in a scenario in which
-    > pressure was the only parameter affecting proliferation of cells.
-    > …

 ## Code of Conduct